SLINGERLAND® APPROACH OVERVIEW

-The Slingerland® Approach features structured, sequential, multisensory literacy instruction which includes:
+The Slingerland® Approach features cohesive, structured, sequential, multisensory literacy instruction which includes:

 • A structured, logical approach which builds independence for the learner.